 Laugh it up (just a lapdog) for Mr. Obama (profits first)/ Too elite for common sense

-If there’s a good cause, chances are SKI is championing it, no matter how trivial.
-Assuming their uniforms had sleeves, they’d roll them up in support of the pedestrian smoking ban, cell phone usage restriction law, and citizen activism for the improvement of bicycle safety and manners.
-More controversial was their involvement in the signature campaign for the 1997 Anti-Stalking Law that sought to fight organized harassment and cyber bullying from Sokka Gakkai, the Buddhist cult-turned-political-party with more clout than the other third parties, namely the Social Democratic Party.
+If there's a good cause, chances are SKI is championing it, no matter how trivial.
+Assuming their uniforms had sleeves, they'd roll them up in support of the pedestrian smoking ban, cell phone usage restriction law, and citizen activists for the improvement of bicycle safety and manners.
+More controversial was their involvement in the signature campaign for the 1997 Anti-Stalking Law that sought to fight organized harassment and cyber bullying from Sokka Gakkai, the Buddhist cult-turned-political-party with more clout than competing fringe groups, namely the Social Democratic Party.

 Having friends in high places is nice when you have big dreams.
 And boy, can SKI ever dream.
 Their recent press release reminds us that, if the politicians aren't listening, we need to cut them out of the equation by redirecting the flow of money from capital hill to the citizen lowlands as follows: